MartinDM/martindm.uk/src/apps/apps.md

 [![URL Shortener](/img/url-jam-app.png)](https://url-jam.vercel.app)

-Building a URl Shotener is a great learning exercise in how to architect such an app and saw me working with the nuances of validating and correcting URL inputs, the `URL` API, `zod` library and Next14's new Server Components.
+Building a URL shortener is a great learning exercise in how to architect such an app and saw me working with the nuances of validating and correcting URL inputs, the `URL` API, `zod` library and Next14's Server Components.

 It was a fun little project to do some high-contrast, bold styling in the UI too just using Tailwind, following a design I did in Figma.